cs-si-ucr/CS14-Spring15/docs/lab_week_02.md

 Some of these algorithms range from simple algorithms such as [`std::swap`][std-swap] to the more complex [`std::sort`][std-sort].

 The motivation for learning and mastering the STL is to write [code that is clear and concise][STL-beautiful].

 Iterators
 ---------
 Probably the most important and inescapable concept in the STL is the types we call iterators.

-Iterators are used to generalize the iterator over a STL container (or your own containers that implement iterators).
+Iterators are used to generalize the iterator over an STL container (or your own containers that implement iterators).

 The easiest way to think about iterators is to think of them as fancy pointers (again, this conceptual model works for 80% of use cases - it's not entirely correct).